Programming with geoh5

 method.

-For the Points
+For our Points

 Let’s add one point at the Sun City resort.